bparanj/rom/sixth_chapter.md

 [:fly, :drive, :stop]
 ```

-We can exclude methods that is included in module by passing false flag to the singleton_methods like this:
+We can exclude methods that is included in the module by passing false flag to the singleton_methods like this:

 ```ruby
 p c.singleton_methods(false)